walshbr/introduction-to-text-analysis/text_analysis/distant_reading.md

 #### Patterns

 Are there any clear outliers?

-For example, if the four of the top five words in a text are male names or male pronouns, that might say something about female representation in the text.
+For example, if four of the top five words in a text are male names or male pronouns, that might say something about female representation in the text.

 What trends do you see in the data?
 Is anything clearly decreasing or increasing over time?

+What surprises you?
+What makes you want to investigate more in a particular direction?

-#### Assumptions
+#### Question your results

+It is easy to think that a

 #### Word Frequencies